 What are utilities doing to plan for the wants and needs of their future customers?
-To help answer this question, E Source is holding its annual Executive Roundtable for Customer Innovation in Boston on April 16, 2019.
+To help answer this question, E Source is holding its annualin Boston on April 16, 2019.
 This meeting for the executive leadership of utilities’ customer-facing departments provides participants with the opportunity to hold frank, closed-door discussions with their peers.

 Bill LeBlanc, Chief Instigation Agent at E Source, says, “Every year our attendees learn so much from each other—from how they’re approaching new projects and the vendors they’re partnering with to the techniques they’re using to get new products to market.
 Everyone walks away with new relationships as well as ways to adjust their own customer strategies.”

 The focus of this event is on how to create innovative, customer-centric solutions in emerging areas such as connected homes, electric vehicles, electrification, and voice-controlled devices, as well as in established areas such as low-income programs, energy efficiency, and distributed energy resources.
 Throughout the day, participants will be immersed in design thinking.
 They’ll discuss new solutions utilities should be offering to customers, absorb insights from E Source’s proprietary ethnographic customer research, and share information on what’s working—and what’s not working—at their organizations.